 - Mr. Arun Chittilappilly is the son of Mr. Kochouseph and the managing director of the company.
 He is a masters in industrial engineering from industrial research institute of Swinburne university (IRIS), Melbourne, Australia.
 He initiated the Bangalore park project in 2003 which was completed by 2005.

-- There is also a clear demarcation between Wonderla Holidays Limited and V-Guard, while it is Arun Chittilappilly who is the MD of Wonderla, Mithun Chittilappilly is the MD of V-Guard.
+- There is also a clear demarcation between Wonderla Holidays Ltd and V-Guard, while it is Arun Chittilappilly who is the MD of Wonderla, Mithun Chittilappilly is the MD of V-Guard.

 - One more measure to check management integrity is to see what their remuneration is when compared to the net profits the company earns.
-The below shows the remuneration drawn by senior management at Wonderla Holidays Limited, the compensation drawn is reasonable.
+The remuneration drawn by senior management at Wonderla Holidays Ltd, the compensation drawn is reasonable.

 The management sells all packaged foods, aerated drinks in the park at MRP.
 This certainly tells you something about the management, they can easily sell these above MRP and no one can question them and people will pay up for these, as they do in the cinemas.
 However, the management has a policy of selling all the products at MRP.